 Why A Bluffton Campus?

 Bluffton ExtensionThe past few years have seen an explosion in growth in the southern half of Beaufort county.
 Many of our members have traveled from Hilton Head, Bluffton, Sun City and Hardeeville to worship with us in Beaufort.
-Beginning Sunday June 9 at 11 a.m., that same worship experience, solid biblical expository teaching/preaching in a multicultural environment reflecting our community will be available at 2 Coastal Dr. in Bluffton.
+Beginning in June of 2013 that same worship experience, solid biblical expository teaching/preaching in a multicultural environment reflecting our community has been in Bluffton.
 With any addition/change there are dozens of questions.
 Pastor Carl and the CBC staff have tried to anticipate and answer these below:

 Is CBC Bluffton a church plant?